 People who are interested in me as a designer are always asking how much it would cost for me to do their sites, I always hate answering this question.
-The reason I dislike answering this question is there are so many factors in pricing a website job that determine the cost of that site.
+The reason I dislike answering this question is there are so many factors in pricing a website job that determines the cost of that site.

 - How many pages?